Two-path interference of single-particle pulses measured by the Unruh-DeWitt-type quantum detector: Summary and discussion

 The distinction between classical and quantum detectors also leads to a striking implication.
 In the setting that $\Delta L\gtrsim6\Delta$, mounting a quantum detector or a classical detector will cause the two-path interference pattern manifested or disappeared, respectively.
 Akin to Wheeler's delayed-choice experiment, the choice of mounting a quantum detector or a classical detector can be made \emph{after} the entry of a single-particle pulse into the interferometer.
-However, the choice made affects only the detector but apparently makes no change whatsoever upon the two paths.\footnote{\textit{Cf}.\ the result measured by a classical detector with an etalon placed in front of it as discussed earlier for \eqref{P with etalon}.} It is rather surprising that the particle's behavior is affected despite the fact that its passage remain untouched.\footnote{The Aharonov-Bohm (AB) effect \cite{aharonov1959significance} might be viewed as another example where the particle's behavior is affected but its passage is untouched.
-However, even though the magnetic flux is applied outside the passage in the AB effect, the passage is in fact affected as regards the electromagnetic potential.} In a sense, we have found a new kind of manifestation of wave-particle duality that is induced by a change upon the detector, instead of a direct change upon the to-be-measured quantum state.
+However, the choice made affects only the detector but apparently makes no change whatsoever upon the two paths.\footnote{\textit{Cf}.\ the result measured by a classical detector with an etalon placed in front of it as discussed earlier for \eqref{P with etalon}.} It is somewhat surprising that the particle's arrival at the detector is affected despite the fact that its passage remain untouched.\footnote{The Aharonov-Bohm (AB) effect \cite{aharonov1959significance} might also be viewed as another example where the particle's arrival at the detector is affected but its passage is untouched.
+However, even though the magnetic flux is applied outside the passage in the AB effect, the passage is in fact affected as regards the electromagnetic potential.} In a sense, it is a special kind of manifestation of wave-particle duality that is induced by a change upon the detector, instead of a direct change upon the to-be-measured quantum state.

 It should be emphasized that, like Wheeler's delayed-choice experiment, our result of the two-path interference concerns the \emph{single-particle} effect.
 The probability of a single-particle pulse registering a signal at $\mathrm{D}_1$ or $\mathrm{D}_2$ as given in \eqref{P result} is measured as the accumulated count of signals by repeating the experiments many times, for each of which a single-particle pulse of the same profile is fired and both the detectors are reset.
 To carry out the experiment, the ensemble of emitted single-particle pulses have to be temporally well separated to neglect any contamination from many-particle effects, such as the Hanbury Brown and Twiss (HBT) effect \cite{brown1956test,brown1957interferometry,brown1958interferometry}.